 Continuing your healthy diet and exercise routine is great.
 Obsessing over every half pound gained?
 It’s not doing you any favors, as it only causes elevated cortisol, which makes shedding weight more difficult.
 Gaining a few pounds is normal, in part because fat cells produce estrogen, and your body is trying to ensure you’ll have adequate estrogen after menopause.
 This is another time to remember body and weight changes are a normal part of life.
 Your body changes and it is OK.

-Decreasing testosterone and the overall stress of perimenopause can make you less able to tolerate or recover from intense exercise, like HIIT and crossfit.
-If those were a regular part of your routine, you might need to cut back and swap in more gentle exercise like walking or swimming.
-Weight lifting is also incredible for perimenopause.
+Decreasing testosterone and the overall stress of perimenopause can make you less able to tolerate or recover from cardio efforts.
+Cardio, or steady state exercise, is also associated with higher cortisol levels.
+In stead, swap in more gentle exercise like walking or swimming.
+Weight lifting and intentional intensity is incredible for perimenopause.
 It builds strength, balance, and can improve insulin sensitivity.

 The best thing you can do to manage perimonpause symptoms naturally is to eat a whole foods, anti-inflammatory diet.
 Lots of vegetables, fruits, grass-fed meats, cold-water fish, pasture-raised eggs, and probiotic foods will help support digestion and balance your hormones.